-Parent is certified for actual days and hours of work.
+Parent is certified for actual days and hours of work plus adequate travel time.
 The following forms of documentation must be provided by all employed parents:

-- 1) Employment Verification, completed by employer - 2) Pay stubs covering one consecutive month of earnings within the last 60 days. - 3) Paystubs that indicate the days and hours of employment - 4) Paystubs that indicate the total hours of employment per pay period - Or other means of contact and/or documentation between MC3 staff and the employer that will substantiate employment status.
+- 1) Employment Verification, completed by employer - 2) Pay stubs covering one consecutive month of earnings. - Or other means of contact and/or documentation between MC3 staff and the employer that will substantiate employment status.

-Self-employment
+Self-employed